Rape during the Bangladesh Liberation War

 During the Bangladesh Liberation War in 1971, members of the Pakistani military and Razakar paramilitary force raped between 200,000 and 400,000 Bengali women and girls in a systematic campaign of genocidal rape.
 Some of these women died in captivity or committed suicide, while others moved from East Pakistan (now Bangladesh) to India.

 Both Bengali Muslim and Bengali Hindu women were targeted for rape.
-West Pakistani men wanted to cleanse a nation corrupted by the presence of Hindus and believed that the sacrifice of Hindu women was needed; Bengali women were thus viewed as Hindu or Hindu-like.
-These rapes apparently caused thousands of pregnancies, births of war babies, abortions, infanticide, suicide, and ostracism of the victims.
-This is often asserted to be one of the severest occurrences of wartime sexual violence.
+West Pakistani men wanted to cleanse a nation corrupted by the presence of Hindus and believed that the sacrifice of Hindu women was needed.
+Given that Bengali culture itself was seen as inherently oversaturated with Hindu influence, Bengali women, Hindu and Muslim, were viewed as being either outright Hindus or Muslims in name yet Hindus in essence, respectively.
+These rapes caused thousands of pregnancies, births of war babies, abortions, infanticide, suicide, and ostracism of the victims, in what has been often asserted to be one of the most severe occurrences of wartime sexual violence in modern history.
 The atrocities ended after the December 1971 surrender of the Pakistani military and supporting Razakar militias.

-During the war, Bengali nationalists also committed mass rape of ethnic Bihari Muslim women, since the Bihari Muslim community was accused of being supportive of Pakistan.
+During the war, Bengali nationalists also raped ethnic Bihari Muslim women, since the Bihari Muslim community was accused of being supportive of Pakistan.
 Bengali Muslim men were targets of rape by West Pakistani soldiers as well.

 In 2009, almost 40 years after the events of 1971, a report published by the War Crimes Fact Finding Committee of Bangladesh accused 1,597 people of war crimes, including rape.
 Since 2010, the International Crimes Tribunal (ICT) has indicted, tried, and sentenced several people to life imprisonment or death for their actions during the conflict.
 The stories of the rape victims have been told in movies and literature, and depicted in art.
 The term Birangana was first introduced in 1971 by Sheikh Mujibur Rahman to refer to victims of rape during the Bangladesh Liberation War, in an attempt to prevent them from being outcast by the society.
-Since 1972, victims of rape during the war have been recognized as Birangona, or "war heroines", by the government of Bangladesh.
+Since 1972, victims of rape during the war have been recognised as Birangona, or "war heroines", by the government of Bangladesh.